 Why is shaping the public sector key to a better world?

 Good governance requires good people in government.
 The global goal of eliminating extreme poverty by 2030 can only be achieved with effective governments in developing countries.
 Yet, low productivity and performance among civil servants significantly hinders the effectiveness of health, education, and other public service delivery and of government more broadly.
 Governments face fundamental challenges such as determining the right individuals to select for public sector jobs, recruiting these candidates effectively, and motivating them to perform well.

-When: 6:00 PM – 7:00 PM (BST), Thursday, 5 March 2020
+When: 2:00 PM – 3:15 PM (BST), Wednesday, 9 September 2020